solid-sinusoid/gym-gz/docs/sphinx/installation/developer.rst

 Depending on whether you want to target the ``Stable`` or ``Nightly`` channels, you have to clone respectively the ``master`` or ``devel`` branch.
-Check our :ref:`support policy <support_policy>` to select the right distribution of Ignition to install.
+Check our :ref:`support policy <support_policy>` to select the right distribution of Gz to install.

 Dependencies
 ************